 Written and directed by Lucio A. Rojas, Trauma is a spiritual sibling to A Serbian Film in many ways, including the high production value and intensely dramatic -- and traumatic -- scenes.
 Within the first five minutes you are subjected to military depravity, the likes of which we have not seen before and it sets the tone for the rest of the film.
-The young man, Juan, in the beginning grows up to be a very troubled adult, and he sets his sights on a group of women who have come to relax for the weekend at a relative’s home.
+The young man in the beginning, Juan, grows up to be a very troubled adult, and he sets his sights on a group of women who have come to relax for the weekend at a relative’s home.
 Juan and his son brutally assault and rape the women, along with killing one of them.
 Trauma continues as the remaining women strive to get revenge and we learn more about why this man is so twisted.

 Dictatorship & Torture

 Chile is another country with a controversial history.
 From 1974-1990 the country was run by a military government led by Augusto Pinochet, and though he might have improved the economy of Chile during his reign, he was also known for the malicious torture of those who opposed him.
 It is said that about 100 Chileans had “disappeared” in 1975 and it was confirmed that more than 35,000 cases of torture happened under his leadership.
 He executed 119 political enemies and had their remains buried in Argentina.
 Pinochet allowed a multitude of sexual abuse to happen to men and women in a place called “Venda Sexy”.
 And though he was detained on human rights violations in 1998, he was never tried by a court of law for his crimes.
-This kind of trauma crosses generations, and it never truly goes away, but hopefully as each generation is born, the aftermath will lessen and lessen.
+This kind of trauma crosses generations, and it never truly goes away, but hopefully as each generation is born, the after effects will lessen.

 Trauma exhibits this historical context and runs with it as evidenced by its opening scenes.
 The Father/Authority figure in the beginning is reminiscent of the dictator Pinochet, and the boy, our villain, a victim of his sadistic regime.
 Juan grows up believing that human life doesn’t matter, that women are meant to be bound and beaten, and that incest is acceptable.
 It all boils down to control - who has it, who doesn’t.
 So when a group of women are in the wrong place at the wrong time, they experience the full scale of Juan's ingrained psychopathy.
 There are other, very disturbing scenes involving sexual abuse and rats, that are rumoured to be accurate forms of the torture done at Venda Sexy, making Trauma one of the most accurate portrayals of a country’s problematic past.
 Though Juan may be our deeply disturbed antagonist, at least in this film the power of female strength guides us to the unfortunate, but inevitable end of the film, where one of the women, gearing up to kill an infant related to Juan, says “You’re going to be just like them”.
 She was shot by the police before, we hope, she was able to finish the deed.
 The goal being that -- through generational trauma -- this currently innocent child would turn out to be just as depraved as his family, and the lineage needed to be extinguished.